Complete guide to the electric car charging point grant

 What is the wallbox grant?

-Several criteria need to be met in order to be eligible for the grant: you’ll need to own, lease, or be named as the primary user of an eligible vehicle, or have a vehicle on order to receive the grant.
+Several criteria need to be met in order to be eligible for the grant: you need to own, lease, or be named as the primary user of an eligible vehicle, or have one on order.
 Helpfully, the grant covers both new and used vehicles.
 You’ll have to use an installer authorised by the government’s Office for Low Emission Vehicles (OLEV), too.

 In July 2019, the criteria was amended so that only 'smart' chargers qualify for the subsidy.
-Smart chargers can connect to the internet, which allows charging sessions to be programmed remotely: this adds convenience drivers of electric cars and PHEVs, and also allows them to take advantage of cheaper electricity tariffs that are common at night, which reduces running costs.
+Smart chargers can connect to the internet, which allows charging sessions to be programmed remotely: this adds convenience for drivers of electric cars and PHEVs, and also allows them to take advantage of cheaper electricity tariffs that are common at night – which can in turn reduce running costs.

 Am I eligible for the OLEV grant?